Illumination of Museum Collections: Optimization of the Visual Experience November 10, 2016

 - Steven Weintraub is the founder and Principal of Art Preservation Services, a private practice conservation group.
 Steven holds an MA in Art History and an Advanced Certificate in Conservation from the Institute of Fine Arts, NYU.
 He is currently working on a book about exhibit lighting.

 - Gordon Anson is the Deputy Chief of Design, Head of Exhibitions Production, and Chief Lighting Designer at the National Gallery of Art in Washington, D.C.
 Gordon has over 37 years of experience in lighting design.

 With funding from the National Endowment for the Humanities, FAIC offers scholarships up to $1,000 to help defray professional development costs for individual members of AIC who are U.S. residents.
 Proposed projects are limited to expenses related to attending FAIC workshops supported by the NEH.
 Applications for funding due September 15.

 Without support, the registration fee for this workshop would be $370.
 FAIC relies on your contributions to support these and its many other programs.

-Funding for this program comes from a grant from the National Endowment for the Humanities.
-Additional funding comes from the Foundation of the American Institute for Conservation of Historic and Artist Works Endowment for Professional Development, which was created by a grant from The Andrew W. Mellon Foundation and is supported by donations from members of the American Institute for Conservation and its friends.
+Funding for this program comes from a grant from the National Endowment for the Humanities and support from Lighting Services, Inc. Additional funding comes from the Foundation of the American Institute for Conservation of Historic and Artist Works Endowment for Professional Development, which was created by a grant from The Andrew W. Mellon Foundation and is supported by donations from members of the American Institute for Conservation and its friends.
 Courses are made possible with the assistance of many AIC members, but no AIC membership dues were used to create or present this course.